Our home studio

 My main inspiration for renovating the studio came from a single Pinterest pin, where someone had created several shelves, running the length of one wall, with the bottom one being deeper to act as a desk.
 The idea is that the whole desk space would be big enough for me at one end, Sam at the other, and with spare space in the middle for the kids or a guest.

-I commissioned a firm I found on Etsy to do just that — ensuring that the additional length required would be stabilised to support all of the extra weight — and we ended up with a wonderful solution made from reclaimed scaffolding boards.
+I commissioned a firm called Urban Grain to do just that — ensuring that the additional length required would be stabilised to support all of the extra weight — and we ended up with a wonderful solution made from reclaimed scaffolding boards.

 Behind my ‘work’ desk is the fun stuff: all of my music hardware!
 So this is what most people see on Zoom calls.
 More old scaffolding boards put to use here, with each one resting on a two-tier keyboard stand.